ogrnz/feval/README.md

 Hence, it can be used in those 3 cases.

 However, the tests give no indication as to *which* method being compared is the best.
 That is done by the MCS, adapted from Hansen (2011).
-See the `./examples` directory or the ones below.
+See the examples below.

 ## Installation